ryran/xsos/README.md

 * As detailed in the help page, BASH version 4 (rhel 6+) is required for -i/--ip and for any of the "Special options" like `--C` or `--B`.
 Colorization is also not done unless BASH v4+ is detected.
 * Other than that, nothing special for command requirements -- `xsos` uses standard coreutils & util-linux commands, along with, of course ... `gawk` and `sed`.
 * No absolute paths used for commands.
-* Gracefully reports as much of what's requested as possible when running as non-root.
+* When running on localhost (i.e. not a sosreport), `xsos` gracefully reports as much of what's requested as possible when running as non-root (`--bios` and `--ethtool` require root privileges; `--disks` won't be able to print dm-multipath output without root privs).

 THINGS THAT MIGHT SURPRISE YOU
 -------

 * `xsos` does some pretty intensive color-formatting to make the output more easily-readable (can be disabled with `-x` or `--nocolor`).
+  * If you like the color but need to use a pager, pipe to `more` or `less -r`
+  * There are multiple environment variables for managing the colors.
+You don't need to modify the script itself.
+See [the original commit comment](/ryran/xsos/commit/0c05168d3729d44f4ddf07269b33105f85a306de#commitcomment-2133859) for documentation.
 * `xsos` can update itself via the internet in 10 seconds if run with `--update` or `-U`.
+  * Set environment variable `XSOS_UPDATE_CONFIRM` to "`n`" if you don't want `--update` to prompt for confirmation.
 * When printing disk info with `-d/--disks`, `xsos` automatically detects linux software raid (md) devices and hides their components.
 The `multipath` command is also consulted to print info about native multipathd devices.
-All LUNS that are part of a dm-multipath map are also hidden from the disk output.
+All LUNs that are part of a dm-multipath map are also hidden from the disk output.
 * There are a bunch of environment variables that you can use to tweak behavior.
 See [the original commit comment](/ryran/xsos/commit/0c05168d3729d44f4ddf07269b33105f85a306de#commitcomment-2133859) for documentation.
 * When printing info on pci net devices (`-l/--lspci`), `xsos` simplifies the net output in an intelligent way.
 Example: